kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

   and [WorkflowHub](https://workflowhub.eu/) requirements.
 - Modules can be launched directly through Snakemake, independent of GRAPEVNE.

-Modules also conforms to certain standards, and can contain meta-data, that allow them to be easily reused, interfaced with one another, and connected together in a hierarchical arrangement to form interconnected module networks of varying scale and sophistication.
-This capacity for reuse, flexibility, and an emphasis on version control facilitates faster development and reliable re-use of existing processes.
+Beyond this, modules conform to certain standards and contain meta-data that allow them to be easily reused, interfaced with one another, and connected together in a hierarchical arrangement to form interconnected networks of varying scale and sophistication.
+This capacity for reuse, flexibility, and an emphasis on version control facilitates faster development, reproducibility and re-use of existing processes.

 ## How do modules work?